open-telemetry/opentelemetry-java-instrumentation/instrumentation/spring/spring-boot-autoconfigure/README.md

 The `otel.exporter.otlp.headers` property can be specified as a comma-separated list, which is compliant with the [specification](https://opentelemetry.io/docs/concepts/sdk-configuration/otlp-exporter-configuration/#otel_exporter_otlp_headers).
-It's also possible to specify the headers in `application.yaml`:
+Similar to the resource attributes, the headers can be specified in `application.properties` or `application.yaml`:

 ```yaml
 otel: